b00401062/b00401062.github.io/Textbooks/Alpaydin's Introduction to Machine Learning.md

 ### Laplacian Eigenmaps

 - Similar to Isomap and LLE,  Laplacian eigenmaps care for similarities only locally.
-- The Laplacian eigenmap is also an feature embedding method.
+- The Laplacian eigenmap is also a feature embedding method.

 ### t-Distributed Stochastic Neighbor Embedding